Skip to content

 • When acquiring new off-road equipment, only buying that which conforms to the best available emissions standards on the market.

-• Continuation of the “automatic-stop function for construction equipment” project and purchase of additional electric cars and construction equipment with electric drives, as well as hybrid construction vehicles.
+• Automatic-stop function for construction equipment is assumed as standard and purchase of additional electric cars and construction equipment with electric drives, as well as hybrid construction vehicles.

 • Reducing business trips and focusing on train travel.